HathuwstAlkan/C237_CA2/README.md

 14. Admin Features: Stocks managment

 ## What's still in progress

-None - comeplted all required features + Additional features
+None - completed all required features + Additional features

 ## Any blockers
 1. Cannot access nor export SQL file due to max_user_connections on filess.io
 2. Ghost area for some extracts of code due to lack of space